CueGCL: Cluster-aware Personalized Self-Training for Unsupervised Graph Contrastive Learning: Proposed Method

-To obtain the community detection results in downstream task, we develop a clustering layer.
-At first, we compute a soft assignment between the node embedding $g_\Theta(\boldsymbol{x}_i)$ and the cluster center parameter $\boldsymbol{\mu}_k$.
+\textbf{Clustering Layer.} To obtain the graph clustering results, we develop a clustering layer.
+At first, we compute a soft assignment between the node embedding $g_\theta(\boldsymbol{x}_i)$ and the cluster center parameter $\boldsymbol{\mu}_k$.
 The similarity between them is measured by the Student’s $t$-distribution $Q$ as follows:

 where $\alpha$ is the degree of freedom of the t-distribution and $q_{ik}$ can be interpreted as the probability of assigning node $i$ to cluster $k$.
 We normally set $\alpha=1$ and initialize the cluster centers $\{\boldsymbol{\mu}_k\}_{k=1}^{K}$ by K-means.
 Secondly, we define the $L_{clus}$ as the KL divergence loss between the soft assignments $Q$ and the target distribution $P$ as follows: